 Health screening options for expats in Singapore

-While Singaporean nationals can use their Medisave to cover the costs of some screenings, expatriates living in the city may have to pay out of pocket for the medical expenses, which could stack up significant costs especially in private institutions.
-This is even more so for expats who fly frequently between different countries, which is why they should consider securing an international health insurance policy.
+While Singaporean nationals can use their Medisave to cover the costs of some screenings, expatriates living in the city may have to pay out of pocket for the medical expenses, which could stack up significantly, especially in private institutions.
+Given this, expats in Singapore, particularly frequent travelers, are strongly urged to secure an international health insurance plan.

 International health insurance allows you to get access to quality healthcare at your preferred medical facility across virtually all countries in the world, though some plans may exclude the United States.
 You will have the peace of mind in knowing that you can enjoy top-notch care should you encounter any mishap overseas.